Larz Anderson Auto Museum: History

 The collection was begun by Larz Anderson and Isabel Weld Perkins soon after they married.
 In 1899 they purchased a true "horseless carriage" made by the Winton Motor Carriage Company.
 In the following decades, the Andersons purchased at least thirty-two new motorcars.
 Their collection also included twenty-four horse-drawn carriages and six sleighs.

 As their cars became obsolete, the Andersons retired them to the Carriage House of their 64 acre estate in Greater Boston.
 By 1927, the Andersons opened the Carriage House to the public for tours of their vehicles.
 When Isabel Anderson died in 1948, she bequeathed her entire Brookline estate (including mansion, carriage house, and land) to the Town of Brookline.
 She stipulated in her will that the motorcar collection be known as the "Larz Anderson Collection," and that a non-profit be given stewardship of the collection.

 Carriage House

 The Carriage House which the museum occupies was designed by the Boston architect Edmund M. Wheelwright and completed in 1888.
 Its design was heavily influenced by the Château de Chaumont-sur-Loire in France.
 Gigantic in scale, the building stored carriages, housed horses, and served as home to stable staff who lived on the upper floor.
 Soon after the Andersons began collecting automobiles, they added a garage on the basement level for vehicle repair.

-The Collection
+Collection

 Of the original thirty-two motor vehicles, the following fourteen remain in the collection: